RintaroKARASHIMA/KCIinJapaneseFirms/README.md

 <h2>About (TL;DR)</h2>

-This project is a log for the research which applies [KCI (Knowledge Complexity Index)](https://) to Japanese corporations.
+This project is a record for the research which applies [KCI (Knowledge Complexity Index)](https://) to Japanese corporations.
 `<br/>`**Rintaro Karashima** is the only person who conducts the research and is responsible for this project.

 - The directory of this project mainly consists of **four private** and **two public** folders as following.